 Next to my bed, your image

-rendering the time you walked the road to Emmaus.
+renders the time you walked the road to Emmaus.

-The joy of a new life; resurrection
+The joy of a new life and resurrection

 reflected in your sacred light.